 Defensive driving course discount: Completing a certified defensive driving course demonstrates to your insurer that you’re knowledgeable about safe driving habits.

-Low-mileage discount: Most teens don’t drive long distances, and some insurers offer reduced premiums for people who don’t drive as often.
+Low-mileage discount: Some insurers offer reduced premiums for people who don’t drive as often.

 Bundling discount: Combining auto insurance with renters or home insurance can lead to multi-policy savings.